-- 1. The Association's liability for severance pay represents the portion that is not covered by current deposits in the name of employees in comprehensive pension funds and provident funds.
+- 1. The Association's liabilities for severance pay represent the portion of such liabilities that is not covered by current deposits in the name of employees in comprehensive pension funds and provident funds.
 The amounts deposited as aforesaid are not included in the statement of financial position since they are not under the control and management of the Association.
 In accordance with the Mandatory Pension Law that came into effect in January 2008, the Association deposits amounts in a pension fund in respect of hourly employees and instructors in accordance with the law.
-The balance of the liability for severance pay is provided for in these financial statements. - 2.
+The balance of the liability for severance pay is provided for in the Association's books. - 2.
 Part of the Association's employees signed special agreements according to Section 14 of the Severance Pay Law, and therefore the Association does not provide for any additional obligation to pay severance pay beyond the amounts deposited for them as from the date they signed the special agreements.
 In respect of periods prior to the agreement, a provision was made as mentioned in paragraph A above. - 3.
-The total amounts recognized in the statement of activities as expenses in respect of current contributions made during the reporting years is approximately NIS 4,292 thousand (2020 NIS 3,720 thousand).
+The total amounts recognized in the statement of activities as expenses in respect of current contributions made during the reporting years is approximately NIS 4,802 thousand (2021 NIS 4,292 thousand).